-Frequently, all decision criteria are two-sided; this is true in particular in the truthfunctional case, but substantially more generally.
-Examples are justification constraints according to which a candidate is accepted whenever he or she fulfills at least k out of m criteria $(1 \le k \le m)$, and rejected whenever he/she fulfills at most l of the mcriteria $(0 \le l \le m - 1)$ with k > l (cf. Example 1 in Section 2.3 above).
+In the truth-functional case, all criteria are doubly pivotal.16 But this holds much more generally.
+For instance, also in the case of a candidate who is accepted whenever he or she fulfills at least k out of m criteria $(1 \le k \le m)$, and who is rejected whenever he/she fulfills at most l of the m criteria $(0 \le l \le m - 1)$ with k > l (cf. Example 1 in Section 2.3 above), all criteria are doubly pivotal.
 For these cases, we obtain the following very crisp characterization.
-An aggregation rule is called oligarchic if there exists a group $M \subseteq N$ of individuals (the "oligarchs") and a consistent default judgment J_0 such that a departure from J_0 in the collective judgment requires unanimous consent among the members of M (proposition-by-proposition).
-Note that, in particular, every oligarch has a veto on all criteria and on the decision.
+An aggregation rule is called oligarchic if there exists a group $M \subseteq N$ of individuals (the "oligarchs") and a consistent default judgment set J_0 such that, for each proposition, a departure from J_0 in the collective judgment set requires unanimous consent among the members of M. Note that, in particular, every oligarch has a veto on all criteria and on the decision.